-Patriots Rumors: Top Coach Prospect Sounds off on ‘Hurtful’ Report
+Patriots Rumors: Top Coach Prospect Sounds Off on ‘Hurtful’ Report

 Bill Belichick Mum on Future

-“I think all of our defensive coaches have done a really good job,” Belichick said in his appearance on the Boston radio station WEEI this week.
+“I think all of our defensive coaches have done a really good job,” Belichick said on Boston radio station WEEI on January 2.
 “Collectively, they work together.
 It’s hard to single everybody out because they work so well together as a total group.
 They — overall, the players, the coaches — have had a good chemistry and have battled through some tough situations with a great mindset.
 I think all of those coaches deserve their share of the credit on that.”